albinwwells/Raster-Basics/README.md

 ## Tutorial
 Follow the Jupyter Notebook `rasterio_basics.ipynb` to see how functions can be used.
 The notebook `rasterio_basics-package.ipynb` is identical to `rasterio_basics.ipynb` but uses the installed Python Raster_Basics module.
 Access to the [sample data used in the tutorial can be found here](https://drive.google.com/file/d/1lNiQBo-rNe2_VC6vUCM2gfp-Z-F2Q49c/view?usp=share_link).
 Run the notebook code in the same folder as the data.

+`wolverine_index_site_method.ipynb` is a notebook that shows an example comparing glaciologic and geodetic mass balance calculations using the `raster-basics` module.
+This includes an uncertainty estimate of the geodetic mass balance following a Monte Carlo approach.

 # Other functions in the package
 There are a few more functions to help produce specific plots and glacier calculations.
 These can be imported with: